Buckfast Tonic Wine: Antisocial image

-Several Scottish politicians and social activists have singled out Buckfast Tonic Wine as being particularly responsible for crime, disorder, and general social deprivation in these communities.
-Although Buckfast accounts for only 0.5% of alcohol sales in Scotland, the figure is markedly higher in Lanarkshire.
-There have been numerous calls for the drink to be banned (either throughout the country or in certain areas or shops), made more expensive to dissuade people from buying the product, or sold in plastic bottles to reduce glassing incidents.
+Several Scottish politicians and social activists have singled out Buckfast tonic wine as being particularly responsible for crime, disorder, and general social deprivation in these communities.
+There have been numerous calls for the drink to be banned (either throughout the country or in certain areas or shops), made more expensive to dissuade people from buying it, or sold in plastic bottles to reduce glassing incidents.
 Helen Liddell, former Secretary of State for Scotland, called for the wine to be banned.

 In 2005, Scottish Justice Minister Cathy Jamieson suggested that retailers should stop selling the wine.
 On a subsequent visit to Auchinleck within her constituency, she was greeted by teenagers chanting, "Don't ban Buckie".
 All of these initiatives have been countered by lawyers acting for Buckfast distributors, J. Chandler & Company, in Andover.
 A further consequence was that Buckfast sales increased substantially in the months following Jamieson's comments.

 In September 2006, Andy Kerr, the Scottish Executive's Health Minister, described the drink as "an irresponsible drink in its own right" and a contributor to anti-social behaviour.
 The distributors denied the claims and accused him of showing "bad manners" and a "complete lack of judgement" regarding the drink.
 Kerr met with J. Chandler & Company to discuss ways of lessening Buckfast's impact on west Scotland but the talks broke up without agreement.
 Three months later, Jack McConnell, First Minister of Scotland, stated that Buckfast had become "a badge of pride amongst those who are involved in antisocial behaviour."
 In response the distributors accused the Scottish Executive of trying to avoid having to deal with the consequences of failed social policy and the actual individuals involved in antisocial behaviour by blaming it on the drinks industry."